The Monthly Time Audit: The 60-Minute Ritual That Reclaims 8–12 Hours of Founder Capacity Every Week

 Admin work drifts 15–25% yearly without automation.

-Monthly audits catch admin expansion early.
-You investigate, automate, and prevent compound waste.
+Monthly audits catch admin expansion early so you can investigate, automate, and stop the waste before it compounds.

 Across 67 operators running monthly time audits, average findings per year:

-Total annual capacity recovered: 1,200 hours through 12 hours yearly of systematic audits.
+Total annual capacity recovered: 1,200 hours through 12 hours per year of systematic audits.

 Here’s the cost difference between monthly audits and quarterly/yearly audits (or never).